-The table below reflects the general timeline for the internship component of the Superintendent Preparation program.
-Students should plan to complete the internship during their second year as a student to ensure that they acquire adequate course work to prepare them for their role as an intern.
+Students should plan to begin the internship during their second year as a student to ensure that they acquire adequate course work to prepare them for their role as an intern.

-Fall Quarter Winter Quarter Spring Quarter A&S 898 - 1 quarter hour A&S 899a - 1 quarter hour A&S 899b - 1 quarter hour A&S 899c - 1 quarter hour Internship Assessment Summer Ending the First Acade emic Year Submit internship application - By August 15 th students should submit the internship application forms to their Academic Advisor.
-Once the required paperwork has been submitted, the student will be assigned a DePaul Supervisor and their Academic Advisor will enroll students in A&S 898 and A&S 899a for the upcoming Fall Quarter.
-Fall of Second Academic Year Interns complete internship seminar and begin logging hours - The intern completes the seminar prerequisite course (A&S 898) which provides the interns with the requisite skills to enter into the internship experience, such as reflective practice, putting theory into practice, and familiarizing themselves with the life of central office.
-The intern begins clocking hours at a district office, under the supervision of a licensed superintendent.
-The intern will be assigned work that will demonstrate mastery of the ELCC Standards.
-Winter of Second Academic Year Intern continues logging hours at internship site - The intern continues clocking hours at a district office, under the supervision of a licensed superintendent.
+Fall Quarter Winter Quarter Spring Quarter

+A&S 898 - 1 quarter hour A&S 899a - 1 quarter hour A&S 899b - 1 quarter hour A&S 899c - 1 quarter hour Internship Assessment

+Summer Ending the First Academic Year

+Submit internship application - By August 15th students should submit the internship application forms to their Academic Advisor.
+Once the required paperwork has been submitted, the student will be assigned a DePaul Supervisor and their Academic Advisor will enroll students in A&S 898 and A&S 899 for the upcoming Fall Quarter.
+D2L courses serve as the repository for internship documentation, including log and artifacts.
+An initial meeting with DePaul and site Supervisors and the student is held to coordinate the internship.

+Fall of Second Academic Year

+Interns complete internship seminar and begin logging hours - The intern completes the seminar prerequisite course (A&S 898) which provides the interns with the requisite skills to enter into the internship experience, such as reflective practice, putting theory into practice, and familiarizing themselves with the life of central office.
+The intern begins clocking hours at a district office, under the supervision of a licensed superintendent who assigns activities aligned with NELP Standards for District Leaders.
+The first of several seminars are held, with information found in A&S 601.

+Winter of Second Academic Year

+Intern continues logging hours at internship site - The intern continues clocking hours at a district office, under the supervision of a licensed superintendent.
+At least four total meetings with Site and DePaul Supervisors and the student are held during the duration of the internship with the coordination of the intern.
+The D2L course is monitored for progress and activities modified as needed to meet program standards.